Bittrex VS Poloniex: Crypto Exchange Comparison

 One of the best things about Bittrex is how simple it is to understand their fee structure.
 The platform charges a fee of 0.25% of the trade amount.
 This means that regardless of the size of your trade, the fee will stay the same.

 Poloniex is also one of the most inexpensive crypto exchanges out there.
 It uses a trading fee schedule which is volume-based and charges you differently depending on whether you’re a taker or a maker.
 A taker is someone who accepts making a trade for a set price, while a maker trades for a proposed price that will have to be accepted by the taker.
 This method evaluates your activity in the last 30 days and adds a fee per trade.
 So, for a trading volume of less than 600 BTC, Poloniex adds a maker fee of 0.15% and a taker fee of 0.25%.

 To get started on Bittrex, the setup process includes creating an account and verifying it with your email and a photo ID.
 You’ll receive a confirmation email and you’ll be allowed to trade right away.
 The website offers charts and technical information that can be useful for experienced traders but off-putting for newbies.
 It displays various order books, chart candles, bidding, and asking prices, and 24-hour price data.

 Poloniex has a simple layout design which makes registering and opening an account over in the wink of an eye.
-It was redesigned in 2015 and now it has a more user-friendly interface.
+It was redesigned in 2015 and now it has a more straightforward user interface.
 The website might look a bit overburdened with information at a first glance but that’s only because it has additional options like margin trading and a more advanced fee schedule.